The Offense is Moving at AI Speed

 AI's impact extends beyond financial crime and corporate espionage into the realm of geopolitical influence and cognitive security.
 The "GoLaxy files" leak provided an unprecedented look into China's state-sponsored, AI-driven propaganda machine.

-The system has already been deployed in real-world operations:
+The system has already been operated through a sophisticated, tiered architecture:

 Conclusion: How Do You Defend at the Speed of AI?